 Here are some of my favorite bass-y albums to listen to with my beloved headphones: True by Avicii, Evolve by Imagine Dragons, Hot Fuss by the Killers, Art Angels by Grimes, and of course, any terrible 80’s guilty pleasure playlist (like this one).
 It’s loud enough that I can belt out any song and not have to listen to my own awful voice.

-Better Oblivion Community Center (self-titled)
+Self-titled by Better Oblivion Community Center (Album)

 TL;DR: Another classic album from the former Bright Eyes frontman.